yukiisbored/dot/README.md

 with the ability to switch to a particular snapshot from the bootloader would be really nice though.

+### Why do you use Nix?

+While the rest of the Linux world is jacking off to application containers that delivers 2 GB+ container images daily, the small tightly-knit community behind Nix is actually solving the root issue with all of the terribleness related to software deployment and system provisioning.

+In my honest opinion, the functional software deployment model which it introduces is easily one of the greatest innovations of the 21st century.

+I really do wish a bright future for this technology and its methods because damn, I prefer this over application containers that everyone is jacking off to.

+I recommend reading the Nix thesis by Eelco Dostra if you have the time.

-## Why not Wayland because Wayland is better for touch device and blahblah...?
+### Why not Wayland because Wayland is better for touch device and blahblah...?

 1. Wayland isn't a thing in BSDs.
 2. Shut the fuck up for fuck's sake, I'd rather have something that can run all of my software rather than breaking 10% of it.

-## Emacs, seriously?
+### Emacs, seriously?

 It just works, I don't give a fuck.
 You can laugh at the fact it's a monolithic operating system or takes 30 minutes to load or the fact it takes only (*sees top*) 120 MB of RAM.

-It works fine for me and I can do shit from writing blog posts to read emails to writing Ansible Playbooks without a hitch.
+It works fine for me and I can do shit from writing blog posts to read

 ## Mirrors